IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

   <img src="../images/additive_attention_block_00.png">
 </div>

-As shown in the picture, at each step the Decoder can “choose what to look at” the most by combining together its last state and the current Encoder output.
+As shown in the picture, at each step the Decoder can "choose what to look at" more by combining together its previous hidden state and the current Encoder output.

-This formulation of the mechanism is called *additive* since the attentional output, called *context vector*, is obtained by summing all element-by-element products of Encoder hidden states and attention scores.
+The term "additive" comes from this.

 Attention allows the Decoder to look at the same time to multiple steps of Encoder sequence, even far back in time.
 In a way, the Attention mechanism plays a role not too different from the one that is played by skip connections in CNNs.
-It represents a “shortcut” for any useful signal present in the input sequence, that doesn’t have to traverse all the layer cells before affecting the output.
+It represents a "shortcut" for any useful signal present in the input sequence, that doesn’t have to traverse all the layer cells before affecting the output.

-Since TensorFlow 2.1, Bahdanau attention is already available among keras.layers as AdditiveAttention().
-It requires two outputs [EXPLANATION]
+Since **TensorFlow 2.1**, Bahdanau attention is already available among `keras.layers` as `AdditiveAttention()`.
+It requires two inputs \[EXPLANATION\]

 <br/>